efterlevande/Flurry/README.md

 # Flurry-Discord-Bot

- Feature Rich Discord bot made in python
+Discord bot made in python

 List of Each Command: <a href=https://github.com/DevDan0/Flurry-Discord-Bot/blob/main/explaining-each-command.md> here</a>